 But — love it or hate it — your company needs your CRM.
 And needs you to use it.

 This article serves as a reminder of why your CRM system is vital to a smooth operating sales team.
-But I have one workaround that will help if you really hate wasting time on SFDC updates (just scroll to the bottom!).
+But I have one workaround that will help if you really hate wasting time on SFDC updates (hint, hint: it’s CRM automation).